Jul 04, 2022

-- Run the Minecraft server properties file by entering this command.
-If you want to use the graphical user interface, simply remove the nogui part from the command:
+- Run the Minecraft server properties file by entering the command below.
+If you want to use the graphical user interface, omit nogui.

-- To accept Minecraft’s EULA, open eula.txt file with Nano text editor:
+- The server program will create a EULA file.
+To accept Minecraft’s EULA, open the eula.txt file with the Nano text editor by entering:

 sudo nano eula.txt